-- 344. Even if we are wrong in that and we should interpret C25(1) alongside C30(1) then we consider the result is the same.
+- 355. We do not consider that our clarified understanding of C30(1) changes things.
+SONI's preferred view of C25(1) set out in the 23 June 2023 SONI UR Letter does, we accept, rely on the difference in text between C25(1) (which contains the definition of "eligible person") and the text in the present version of C30(1) of the published NIE Distribution Licence (which contains no limitation/definition on the words "any person").
+However, we prefer to ground our interpretation in the text of C25 itself.
+We note that the SONI TSO Licence is a public document.
+We consider it too much to expect a person examining C25(1) to look to the words in C30(1) of the (separate) NIE Distribution Licence to divine the meaning of C25(1).
+Examination of the terms of the SONI TSO Licence is sufficient (in our view) to inform the meaning of C25(1). - 356.
+Even if we are wrong in that and we should interpret C25(1) alongside C30(1) then we consider the result is the same.
 The present text of C30(1) looks to be a mistake.
 It should it appears include words for a definition of "any person" that broadly correspond to the definition of "eligible person" in C25(1).
-We consider that this consideration supports our preferred construction of C25(1) in suggesting a consistency between the two licence conditions. - 345.
+We consider that this consideration supports our preferred construction of C25(1) in suggesting a consistency between the two licence conditions. - 357.
 We note that AWFL has not made an argument that C25(1) as properly interpreted permits SONI to offer G-TUoS "terms" to a person like AWFL who is not "eligible", or at least has not done so directly.
 It did ask SONI to waive applicable terms in the 9 July 2021 AWFL SONI Letter, but SONI declined to do so in the 5 August 2021 SONI AWFL Letter.
-AWFL's Request focuses on its case for modification to C25(1): the C25(1) request. - 346.
+AWFL's Request focuses on its case for modification to C25(1): the C25(1) request. - 358.
 To some extent AWFL is, we accept, likely not overly interested in whether C25(1) is to be interpreted as affording SONI a "discretion" to offer G-TUoS terms to a person not presenting as an "eligible person".
 AWFL asks for the licence to be modified so that it has a (qualified) "right" to a G-TUoS agreement under an enlarged C25(1) definition of "eligible person" (i.e., a definition that includes a Republic of Ireland Generator as per the language of the C25(1) Amendment Text).
 We understand AWFL to ask for the modification worked by the C25(1) Amendment Text to compel SONI (subject to C25(6)) to offer the terms for a G-TUoS agreement and provide a platform for a positive answer to the Amendment request.
-It wants any application it makes for use of system terms to be considered valid by enlarging the constituency of "eligible persons" within the language of C25(1). - 347.
-But as we have explained, we have to view the matter through a wider lens, and it is right to start off by clarifying our understanding of what C25(1) means.
+It wants any application it makes for use of system terms to be considered valid by enlarging the constituency of "eligible persons" within the language of C25(1). - 359.
+But as we have explained, we must view the matter through a wider lens, and it is right to start off by clarifying our understanding of what C25(1) means.
 We now move to look at the policy rationale behind the present wording of C25(1).
 As explained below, we consider that this policy rationale is consistent with the interpretation which we have adopted based on the language of C25(1).